D2KLab/sumly/README.md

 >$python fsummary.py file.txt file1.txt

 FYI your input file (file.txt) should be inside the same directory in order to execute successfully.

+#Colaboratory Notebook

+Since our local machine do not support GPU we used CPU version and for that reason you should run fsummary.py on PyCharm or similar editor.
+However you can find  other tested models on repository in order to run directly on Colab.

+#Conlcusion